Tel Aviv: Sports

+The city has a number of football stadiums, the largest of which is Bloomfield Stadium, which contains 29,400 seats used by Hapoel Tel Aviv, Maccabi Tel Aviv and Bnei Yehuda.
+Another stadium in the city is the Hatikva Neighborhood Stadium.
+Menora Mivtachim Arena is a large multi-purpose sports indoor arena, The arena is home to the Maccabi Tel Aviv, and the Drive in Arena, a multi-purpose hall that serves as the home ground of the Hapoel Tel Aviv.
+National Sport Center Tel Aviv (also Hadar Yosef Sports Center) is a compound of stadiums and sports facilities.
+It also houses the Olympic Committee of Israel and the National Athletics Stadium with the Israeli Athletic Association.

-Maccabi Tel Aviv Sports Club was founded in 1906 and competes in more than 10 sport fields.
-Its basketball team, Maccabi Tel Aviv Basketball Club, is a world-known professional team, that holds 55 Israeli titles, has won 45 editions of the Israel cup, and has six European Championships, and its football team Maccabi Tel Aviv Football Club has won 23 Israeli league titles and has won 24 State Cups, seven Toto Cups and two Asian Club Championships.
+The Maccabi Tel Aviv Sports Club was founded in 1906 and competes in more than 10 sport fields.
+Its basketball team, Maccabi Tel Aviv Basketball Club, is a world-known professional team, that holds 57 Israeli titles, has won 46 editions of the Israel cup, and has six European Championships, and its football team Maccabi Tel Aviv Football Club has won 25 Israeli league titles and has won 24 State Cups, eight Toto Cups and two Asian Club Championships.
 Yael Arad, an athlete in Maccabi's judo club, won a silver medal in the 1992 Olympic Games.

 Hapoel Tel Aviv Sports Club, founded in 1923, comprises more than 11 sports clubs, including Hapoel Tel Aviv Football Club (13 championships, 16 State Cups, one Toto Cup and once Asian champions) which plays in Bloomfield Stadium, and Hapoel Tel Aviv Basketball Club.

 Bnei Yehuda Tel Aviv (once Israeli champion, twice State Cup winners and twice Toto Cup winner) is the Israeli football team that represents a neighborhood, the Hatikva Quarter in Tel Aviv, and not a city.

-Beitar Tel Aviv Bat Yam formerly played in the top division, the club now playing in Liga Leumit and also represents the city Bat Yam.

-Maccabi Jaffa formerly played in the top division, the club now playing in Liga Alef and represents the Jaffa.
+Beitar Tel Aviv formerly played in the top division, the club now playing in Liga Alef.
+Maccabi Jaffa formerly played in the top division, the club now playing in Liga Leumit and represents the Jaffa.
 Shimshon Tel Aviv formerly played in the top division, the club now playing in Liga Alef.
 There are more Tel Aviv football teams: Hapoel Kfar Shalem, F.C.
 Bnei Jaffa Ortodoxim, Beitar Ezra, Beitar Jaffa, Elitzur Jaffa Tel Aviv, F.C.
 Roei Heshbon Tel Aviv, Gadna Tel Aviv Yehuda, Hapoel Kiryat Shalom, Hapoel Neve Golan and Hapoel Ramat Yisrael.

-The city has a number of football stadiums, the largest of which is Bloomfield Stadium, which contains 29,400 seats used by Hapoel Tel Aviv, Maccabi Tel Aviv and Bnei Yehuda.
-Another stadium in the city is the Hatikva Neighborhood Stadium.

-Menora Mivtachim Arena is a large multi-purpose sports indoor arena, The arena is home to the Maccabi Tel Aviv, and the Drive in Arena, a multi-purpose hall that serves as the home ground of the Hapoel Tel Aviv.

-National Sport Center Tel Aviv (also Hadar Yosef Sports Center) is a compound of stadiums and sports facilities.
-It also houses the Olympic Committee of Israel and the National Athletics Stadium with the Israeli Athletic Association.